Topic IndexLibrary Index

-If you have any of the symptoms listed in the symptoms section, you should seek medical care immediately, as tetanus requires urgent attention.
+If you have any of the symptoms listed in the symptoms section, seek medical care immediately, as tetanus requires urgent attention.

 Key points about tetanus

-- Tetanus is an acute, sometimes fatal, disease of the central nervous system, caused by the toxin of the tetanus bacterium.
+- Tetanus is an acute, sometimes fatal, disease of the central nervous system, caused by the toxin of the bacterium clostridium tetani.

-- The tetanus bacterium usually enters the body through an open wound.
+- The bacterium clostridium tetani usually enters the body through an open wound.